 Agamemnon Buckner "Chicago"

 Joshua is honored to be returning to the Glendale Centre Theatre stage.
-He was last seen at the GCT in You Can’t Take it with You (Tony), as well as in Dear Ruth (Lt.
+He was last seen at the GCT in Is He Dead?
+(Chicago), as well as You Can’t Take it with You (Tony), and Dear Ruth (Lt.
 Seawright).
 Other stage credits include A Midsummer Night’s Dream (Puck), Equus (Frank), and One Flew Over the Cuckoo’s Nest (McMurphy).
-Although Is He Dead? marks only his third appearance on the GCT stage, he has been working for the Glendale Centre Theatre’s Summer Camp for many years, teaching acting and improv since 2004.
-A graduate of Washington State University, he is also a writer, director, and producer of short films, and for the online sketch comedy group, Lonely T-Rex.
+Although Barefoot in the Park marks his fourth appearance on the GCT stage, he has been working for the Glendale Centre Theatre’s Summer Camp for many years, teaching acting and improv since 2004.
+A graduate of Washington State University, he is also a writer, director, and producer of short films and for the online sketch comedy group, Lonely T-Rex.
+His latest film that he wrote and directed, Now Departing, was filmed in nine different countries, and recently premiered at Houston’s Next International Film Festival.
 Television credits include The Young and the Restless, Jane the Virgin, and Conan.
-He would like to thank his lovely wife, Stephanie, for constantly encouraging him!
+He would like to thank his lovely wife and co-star, Stephanie, for constantly making him laugh!

 Hans Von Bismarck "Dutchy"